-SDSS1133 is located at a galactocentric distance of 0.81~kpc.
 The narrow line redshift of SDSS1133 is consistent with that of Mrk~177's nucleus, indicating that the line-of-sight velocity of SDSS1133 relative to the systemic velocity is currently much less than 100~km~s${}^{-1}$ (Section~\ref{sec:spectral_decomposition}).
-Under the recoiling AGN scenario, the required life-time of the AGN activity of SDSS1133 to explain the large galactocentric distance is roughly at least $0.81~\text{kpc}/100~\text{km}~\text{s}{}^{-1} \sim 10^{7}~\text{yrs}$, which is somewhat longer than the life-time expected for recoiling AGNs \citep[e.g.,][]{ble08,war20}.
-Thus, the small relative velocity of SDSS1133 disfavors the recoiling AGN scenario.
+Then it is safe to assume that the projected velocity is also smaller than 100~km~s${}^{-1}$.
+Assuming the recoiling AGN scenario for SDSS1133, in order to explain the current projected galactocentric distance of 0.81~kpc in terms of the recoil kick from the galactic center, the required life-time of the AGN activity of SDSS1133 is at least $0.81~\text{kpc}/100~\text{km}~\text{s}{}^{-1} \sim 10^{7}~\text{yrs}$.
+This time scale of $10^{7}~\text{yrs}$ is too long for a recoiling AGN to maintain the AGN activity \citep[e.g.,][]{ble08,war21}, and we conclude that the observed small velocity of SDSS1133 relative to the systemic velocity does not fit the recoiling AGN scenario.